voedger/voedger-internals/server/users/users-alias.md

 - Instagram allows users to change their username multiple times

-## 🏡Principles
+## Principles

-- Instead of changing the login we are creating an alias, so old login is kept and can be used to log in
+- 🏡Instead of changing the login we are creating an alias, so old login is kept and can be used to log in
   - Rationale: Login value is used extensively in the data, so it is hard to change the value
+- 🏡Login table keeps workspace ID of the aliased login in the AliasedLoginWSID field
+  - Rationale: This is the only way to route the request from the Alias workspace to the Login workspace since we do not keep actual Login value, only hash
 - Alias can be changed
   - Previous alias is deactivated and can be re-used